Portugal tours for seniors

 Festivals & events

-If you’ve heard of Carnaval, you might think of colourful, scantily clad Brazilians dancing in the streets.
-But this bacchanalian festival actually originated in Portugal.
+If you’ve ever heard of Carnaval, you might associate it with colorful, scantily clad Brazilians reveling in the streets.
+However, this lively festival actually has its roots in Portugal.

-The biggest party is in Lisbon’s Parques Nacoes, with street parades, masks and costumes, floats and theatrical performances.
-Braga is the main site of Portugal’s Holy Week processions, during which the streets fill with relgious symbols, flowers and lights.
+The most prominent celebration occurs in Lisbon’s Parques Nacoes, where the streets come alive with vibrant street parades, elaborate masks and costumes, floats, and captivating theatrical performances.
+In Braga, the focal point of Portugal’s Holy Week processions, the streets are adorned with religious symbols, flowers, and illuminating lights, creating a solemn yet captivating atmosphere.

 Reading list